 The modern trademark system was constructed in the mid-1940s.
 Specifically, the Lanham Act sought to “quiet title” to the trademark rights of businesses.
 Accordingly, the law provided a framework for brand owners to protect and enforce their rights.
 Surprisingly, the fundamental purpose is not the private property right of the trademark owners.
 Rather, trademark law serves to protect consumers.

 How do Trademarks Protect Consumers?

 The primary goal of U.S. trademark law is to avoid consumer confusion.
-When the U.S. Patent & Trademark Office (USPTO) grants a trademark, it is a carefully considered restraint of trade.
+When the U.S. Patent & Trademark Office (USPTO) grants a trademark, it is a restraint of trade.
 The trademark examining attorney at the USPTO is removing the mark from the public domain.
-Accordingly, use of the mark in commerce (for the identified products or service) is exclusively owned by the trademark owner.
+Accordingly, use of the mark in commerce (for the identified products or service) is exclusive to the trademark owner.

 The public now associates the trademark with a single source or origin.
 Trademark attorneys call this “source identifiers.”
 Therefore, consumers enjoy the expectation of consistency when purchasing a product or service under a protected trademark.
 By contrast, the antithesis is counterfeiting.
 This damage of counterfeits include the tarnishment of the goodwill and reputation of the legitimate brand owner.
 Furthermore, consumers lose faith in the source-identification of an otherwise trusted brand.

 How do Trademarks Increase Company Value?

 Business owners in Florida want high company valuation.
 Unlike other forms of intellectual property, a properly secured and maintained trademark can last indefinitely.
 Moreover, trademarks registrations can form collateral for investment.
 Additionally, if the Florida company is subject to acquisition, federal registration rights usually enhance its valuation.

 Endless Reasons for Securing Trademark Protection